 The Romans built new towns all over Britain.
 Each one was laid out in a square or rectangle and had a market place, town hall, shops, temples and homes.
 Four main gates protected each entrance and thick town walls were built for protection.
 Larger towns had an amphitheatre which is where people went to watch fights between gladiators and wild animals such as bears or lions.
 Bath houses were very fancy and were popular places to relax and meet friends.
-Boudicca Rebels in AD 60/61 The Romans seized the land and wealth of the Iceni tribe after King Prasutagus died.
-Queen Boudicca objected and she led a rebellion against the Romans.
+Boudicca Rebels in AD 60/61 Boudicca was a British queen who fought against the Romans as they invaded Britain.
+She is believed to have been a strong and fierce woman.
+When Boudicca's husband, Prasutagus was killed by the Roman army, Boudicca led the Iceni people in a battle against them.
 Not only that, but she persuaded the Celts to join her.
 At first, her army was very successful but in the Battle of Watling Street, the Roman army finally defeated Boudicca and the Celts.
 Many people were killed in the rebellion.
 This rebellion is significant because it proved that tribes could stand up to the Romans.
 The end of the Roman Empire The Roman Empire lasted for almost 400 years in Britain.
 There were many reasons why it came to an end such as: - Back in Rome, people were invading towns and cities - The Romans wasted a lot of money on entertainment so the funds for the army soon ran out - The emperor raised taxes to pay for their defence, but the people couldn't afford to pay it. - People kept fighting for power and killing the emperors - Christianity became a Roman religion which was a religion of peace, not war.
 The Army left Britain in AD 410 as they had to defend other parts of the Empire.